 Final Words On Coning & Diastasis Recti During Pregnancy

 Diastasis recti and coning is very common in pregnancy and happens to many women.

-Fortunately, there are exercises you can do throughout your pregnancy to strengthen your core and minimize any negative consequences of coning.
+Fortunately, there are exercises you can do throughout your pregnancy to strengthen your core and minimize any negative consequences of coning and abdominal separation.

 As always, just make sure you receive clearance from your doctor before working out.

 Now I want to hear from you.

 Did your belly take on the shape of a cone during your pregnancy?